ZishaanM/options-dash25/README.md

 ## The Problem

-Traditional options pricing models like Black-Scholes assume constant volatility and don't account for intraday market dynamics.
+Traditional options pricing models don't account for intraday market dynamics.
 Meanwhile, traders often rely on intuition when deciding whether to buy or sell options during the trading day.

-**The gap I identified:**
-- Options tools calculate theoretical prices but don't contextualize them against likely price movements
+Options tools calculate theoretical prices but don't contextualize them against likely price movements
-- Pattern-based analysis exists for daily/weekly timeframes but rarely for intraday decisions
-- There's no easy way to combine historical pattern similarity with options pricing for real-time recommendations

 **My solution:** A dashboard that finds historically similar trading days, predicts where the stock will close, and uses those predictions to recommend whether specific options are worth buying—all updated in real-time.